-The Company purchases a Contract from an automobile dealer at a negotiated price that is less than the original principal amount being financed (the discount) by the purchaser of the automobile.
-The amount of the discount depends upon factors such as the age and value of the automobile and the creditworthiness of the customer.
+At approximately the time of origination, the Company purchases a Contract from an automobile dealer at a negotiated price that is less than the original principal amount being financed (the dealer discount) by the purchaser of the automobile.
+The amount of the dealer discount depends upon factors such as the age and value of the automobile, creditworthiness of the customer and competition in any given market.
 The Company will pay more (i.e., purchase the Contract at a smaller discount from the original principal amount) for Contracts as the credit risk of the customer improves.
 In certain markets, competition more significantly impacts the discount that the Company can charge.
 To date, the Contracts purchased by the Company have been purchased at discounts that range from 1% to 15% of the original principal amount of each Contract.
-In addition to the discount, the Company charges the dealer a processing fee of \$75 per Contract purchased.
-As of March 31, 2012, the Company's loan portfolio consisted exclusively of Contracts purchased without recourse to the dealer.
+Also, the Company charges the dealer a processing fee of \$75 per Contract purchased, which is part of the net dealer discount.
+As of March 31, 2014, the Company's loan portfolio consisted exclusively of Contracts purchased without recourse to the dealer.
 Although all of the Contracts in the Company's loan portfolio were acquired without recourse, each dealer remains potentially liable to the Company for breaches of certain representations and warranties made by the dealer with respect to compliance with applicable federal and state laws and valid title to the vehicle.